-Southlands Rec is not suitable as an adult-sized football pitch as organised clubs will not hire it due to it not being league size standard, the lack of parking and possibility of changing facilities being provided, its slope and poor drainage.
-Standish Voice recommends a junior football pitch is part of any new community park on the site.
+Southlands Rec is currently not suitable for adult football teams as organised clubs will not hire it due to it not being league size standard, the lack of parking and changing facilities, its slope and poor drainage.

 Southlands Rec is, therefore, a priority for improvement in Standish Neighbourhood Plan.
-Proposals will be brought forward through a comprehensive scheme, which will provide opportunities for recreation and leisure for the wider community, but especially children and young people, aim to increase biodiversity and provide opportunities for growing local food, which will assist in improving healthy lifestyles and the wellbeing of people in the village.
+Proposals will be brought forward through a comprehensive scheme, which will provide opportunities for recreation and leisure for the wider community, but especially children and young people, including the playing of ball games, especially football.
+There should also be aims to increase biodiversity and provide opportunities for growing local food, which will assist in improving healthy lifestyles and the wellbeing of people in the village.
 Designs should include measures to prevent anti-social behaviour.